we4sel/we4sel.github.io/index.md

 #### "If we could read the secret history of our enemies, we should find in each man's life sorrow and suffering enough to disarm all hostility."  ― Henry Wadsworth Longfellow

 So here you have it.

-Radio, projects, problems, etc.
+ - On The Air  Radio  Projects

 The station specs:
 - Raspberry Pi 3b+ running Raspbian